TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 Deploy this container following the same process that you followed for the "Orders" and "Products" microservices.

 1. Create and expose your deployment as follows:
-    - Cluster name: Cluster Name
+    - Cluster name: Cluster Name, e.g. fancy-cluster-494
-    - Container name: Frontend Identifier
+    - Container name: Frontend Identifier, e.g. fancy-frontend-562
     - Container version: 1.0.0
     - Application port: 8080
     - Externally accessible port: 80